Who pays for the courses, textbooks, and other fees?

 What should do with my textbook once I complete the course?

-It is your responsibility to return your textbook to your guidance counselor once you have completed the course.
-If you do not return the textbook, there is a chance you may be charged for the textbook.
+It is your responsibility to return your textbook to your school counselor once you have completed the course.

 If I decide to enroll at SWCC after high school graduation, do I need to do anything more since I’m taking this class?